fpetruschke/gettingStarted-FatFree/README.md

 For managing your databases it is easy to use the MySQLWorkbench.

-If you're runnin Ubuntu OS you can download it via the Ubuntu Software Center.
+If you're running e.g Ubuntu OS you can download it via the Ubuntu Software Center.

 Otherwise you can download it **[here](http://www.mysql.de/products/workbench/)**.

-You can find its' codumentation **[here](http://dev.mysql.com/doc/workbench/en/)**
+You can find its' documentation **[here](http://dev.mysql.com/doc/workbench/en/)**

 In the MySQL Workbench you can create a new MySQL connection.